There is no fee unless we win!

 How to Calculate Your Average Weekly Wage for Workers' Compensation

-Table of Content
+Table of Contents

 How to Calculate Your Average Weekly Wage for Workers' Compensation

-What Is an Average Weekly Wage?
+What Is an Average Weekly Wage

 Your AWW serves as the starting point for calculating several types of disability benefits: